gilbert-tarus/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Dataset downloaded and extracted under the folder called UCI HAR Dataset(a subfolder of data folder just created)

 ## Assign each data to variables
-FeaturesNames <- features.txt : 561 rows, 2 columns
+# FeaturesNames: features.txt : 561 rows, 2 columns
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.

 featuresTrain <- test/X_train.txt : 7352 rows, 561 columns